-Apidra is people with diabetes use a rapid-acting, safe, and effective diabetes medication to manage high blood sugar.
+Apidra vials are used with people with diabetes use a rapid-acting, safe, and effective diabetes medication to manage high blood sugar.
 It is commonly used by adults and children (under four years old) with diabetes mellitus.

 Apidra is commonly prescribed when oral medications and diet modifications fail to correct the condition.
 It is a fast-acting insulin and is usually used after meal time.
 The release duration is similar to those of Fiasp products.